TOAST-DOCS/Gamebase/en/oper-purchase.md

 > [Note] Validation of receipts from Google Play Store
 >
-> When Google's receipt validation system experiences failure, you can use the Gamebase's internal signature validation to properly process the payment by setting the **Receipt validation settings for onetime products** to 1-step validation.
+> When Google's receipt validation system experiences failure, you can use the Gamebase's internal signature validation to properly process the purchase by setting the **Receipt validation settings for onetime products** to 1-step validation.
 > 2-step validation is always performed for subscription products regardless of the setting.

 ### Modify